 Carpets are hard to keep clean, especially with pets.
 You can always hire professional rug cleaners and get some serious cleaning action or you can try it on your own.
 I’ve heard that some carpet manufacturers require a professional deep cleaning every so often to keep the warranty valid so it is a necessary thing for some people.

-There’s lot’s of things that can use a deep cleaning.
+There are tons of things that can use a deep cleaning.
 Sliding door tracks, ceiling fans, top of the cabinets, fireplaces, under furniture, and light fixtures.
 You can power wash the siding or heck, go ahead and paint it to give the house a whole new look.
-Getting a bit out of hand here aren’t I?
+Getting a bit out of hand here, aren’t I?

 Also, please don’t forget to check your fire alarms, fire extinguishers, carbon monoxide detectors, the venting for holes and loose connections, the furnace and air filters and do a thorough inspection of your home exterior, especially the roofing.